flikites/flux-dns-fdm/README.md

 3. You need to specify the zone and specifiy the domain name(s) you plan to use in the .env file.
 4. You need to specify your flux app and port in the .env file.

+Please see the example .env file to use as a template for gettting started.

 # Install

 To run this app in Ubuntu/Debain/Linux follow the below instructions: